-Section 175 of the Education Act 2002 places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
+Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-The development of appropriate procedures and the monitoring of good practice in Essex are the responsibilities of the Essex Safeguarding Children Board (ESCB).
 In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2019).
 Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list):

-Keeping Children Safe in Education (DfE, 2019)
+Keeping Children Safe in Education (DfE, 2020)